Optimal Sequential Contests: Proofs

-\begin{proof}[Proof of \cref{P:earliermover}] The equilibrium payoff of player $i$ is $u_i(\bx^*) = x_i^* h(X^*)$, so the payoffs are ranked in the same order as the individual efforts (in fact they are proportional to individual efforts).
+\begin{proof}[Proof of \cref{P:earliermover}] The equilibrium payoff of player $i$ is $u_i(\bx^*) = x_i^* \left( \frac{1}{X^*}-1 \right)$, so the payoffs are ranked in the same order as the individual efforts (in fact they are proportional to individual efforts).
 Therefore, it suffices to prove that if $i \in \prt_t$ and $j \in \prt_{t+1}$, then $x_i^* > x_j^*$.
-We can express the equilibrium efforts as
+Using \cref{T:characterization} and \cref{E:ft_withSg}, the difference in equilibrium efforts can be expressed as